 Sunshine Heart, Inc. was incorporated in Delaware on August 22, 2002.
-We began operating our business in November 1999 through Sunshine Heart Company Pty Ltd., which currently is a wholly owned Australian subsidiary of Sunshine Heart, Inc. Since September 2004, CDIs representing beneficial ownership of our common stock have been traded on the ASX under the symbol "SHC."
-Historically, each CDI represented one share of our common stock.
-In connection with the 1-for-200 reverse stock split we affected on January 27, 2012, we changed this ratio so that each CDI represents 1/200th of a share of our common stock.
+We began operating our business in November 1999 through Sunshine Heart Company Pty Ltd., which currently is a wholly owned Australian subsidiary of Sunshine Heart, Inc. In September of 2004, Chess Depositary Instruments ("CDIs") representing beneficial ownership of our common stock began trading on the Australian Securities Exchange (the "ASX") under the symbol "SHC."
+Initially, each CDI represented one share of our common stock.
+In connection with the 1-for-200 reverse stock split we affected on January 27, 2012, we changed this ratio so that each CDI represented 1/200th of a share of our common stock.